Thermal Evaporation: Overview

-Collisions with gas molecules are undesirable during evaporation because they change the direction of travel of material vapour and thus can adversely affect the coverage of the substrate.
-When the gas pressure is below 10-5 Torr, the average distance of travel of a vapor molecule before colliding with a gas molecule (also called the mean free path) is greater than 5 meters, which is typically larger than the chamber dimensions.
+High vacuum is critical for resistive evaporation processes for two reasons; first, when gas is evacuated from a chamber, vapor molecules inside it can travel longer distances before they collide with a gas molecule.
+Collisions with gas molecules are undesirable during evaporation because they change the material vapor’s direction of travel, adversely affecting the coverage of the substrate.
+When the gas pressure is below 10-5 Torr, the average distance of travel of a vapor molecule before colliding with a gas molecule (also called the mean free path) is greater than 1 meter, which is typically larger than the chamber dimensions.
 This means that the molecules would travel in a straight line from the source to the substrate, making resistive evaporation highly directional.
-This is an important characteristic when doing a deposition for a lift-off process in micro and nano-fabrication.
+This is an important characteristic when doing a deposition for a lift-off process in micro and nano-fabrication systems.

 Secondly, high vacuum is also integral for film purity.
 Background gases in the chamber can lead to contamination of the growing film.
 This is especially true of oxygen and moisture; in applications such as organic light-emitting devices and organic photovoltaics, any presence of moisture or oxygen leads to the quenching of the active functional species responsible for light emission or light absorption.
 By pumping the partial pressure of these gases below the 10-6 Torr range, the purity of evaporated films, and devices thereof, is greatly improved.

 Discover More…Magnetron SputteringE-beam EvaporationBoat and Filament SourcesOrganic EvaporationCrucible HeatersAluminum Evaporation

 Please get in touch and we can collaborate to get you the answers and solutions you need.